The Breast Augmentation Procedure

 Implant Specific Considerations

-The most common theory about why this happens is because of contamination on the surface of the implant and thus replacing the old implant with a new one in addition to completely removing the scar tissue is usually recommended.
+The most common theory about this is that contamination on the surface of the implant creates an adverse internal environment for the implant and thus replacing the old implant with a new one, in addition to completely removing the scar tissue, is usually recommended.
 However, even if a new implant is used, there can be upwards of a 50% chance of the scar tissue returning after the second operation.
 Dr. Sweat can discuss with you various treatment options for scar tissue that returns repeatedly.

 Treatment for this usually involves removing the implant and leaving it out until the infection has completely resolved and then replacing the implant.
-Each of these steps means additional surgery as well as potential costs.
+Each of these steps means additional surgery as well as additional potential costs.
 The risk of infection is very low, but it does occasionally happen.
 As with any surgery, there are no guarantees against the associated risks.

 Malposition: Even though the placement of the implants is very precise during the surgical procedure, every person’s tissue will heal differently.
 Sometimes, especially when large implants are placed, the tissue does not properly support the implants and various issues may result.
-This can include implants that fall too far to the side when the patient lies flat, double bubble deformity in which the implant falls below the fold under the breast, or when the implants stay too high and the breast tissue falls over the implant.
-Further surgery may be necessary if implant malposition occurs.
+This can include implants that fall too far to the side when the patient lies flat, double bubble deformity, in which the implant falls below the fold under the breast, or when the implants stay too high and the breast tissue falls over the implant.
+Breast revision surgery may be necessary if implant malposition occurs.

 Breast Augmentation Results

-Dr. Sweat advises patients considering breast surgery in Sacramento that there is a definite swing on the pendulum toward an “authentic” and “normal” look and shape to a woman’s breasts.
+Choosing a plastic surgeon that is right for you is also important to the results of a breast augmentation surgery!
+Dr. Sweat advises patients considering breast surgery in Sacramento that there is a definite swing on the pendulum of cosmetic surgery toward an authentic and normal look and shape to the breasts, even with breast implants.
 The decision to find the authentic and perfect look, feel, and size is something only you can decide with Dr. Sweat during your consultation and pre-operative appointment.